eduncan911/podcast/README.md

 Full detailed Examples of the API are at <a href="https://godoc.org/github.com/eduncan911/podcast">https://godoc.org/github.com/eduncan911/podcast</a>.

+### Go Modules
+This library is supported on GoLang 1.7 and higher.

+We have implemented Go Modules support and the CI pipeline shows it working with new installs, tested with Go 1.13.
+To keep 1.7 compatibility, we use `go mod vendor` to maintain the `vendor/` folder for older 1.7 and later runtimes.

+If either runtime has an issue, please create an Issue and I will address.

 ### Extensibility
 In no way are you restricted in having full control over your feeds.
 You may choose to skip the API methods and instead use the structs directly.
 The